-Another - and secondary reason - for companies to offer mini-bonds to individual investors is that they see it as a way of engaging with their customers.
-Their hope is that by doing so they can encourage them to become true stakeholders in the company and strong advocates of the brand.
-Look at it this way, and they could almost be called loyalty bonds.
+Another reason companies offer mini-bonds to individual investors is that these can be a way of engaging with their customers.
+Some companies hope that by using mini-bonds, they can encourage investors to become true stakeholders in their business and strong advocates of the brand.
+Look at it this way, and mini-bonds could almost be called loyalty bonds.

 If you’re in the market to diversify your portfolio and aren’t sure whether mini-bonds are for you, not to worry – there are plenty alternatives on the table.

 Alternative investments include investments in tangible assets, such as art and wine, as well as financial assets, like cryptocurrency and private equity – basically anything falling outside the purview of the more ‘traditional’ investments: cash, bonds and stocks.